ioccc-src/winner/2024/ferguson1/obfuscation.md

 ```

 ...and of course now the count, prog.c being the full version and prog.alt2.c
-being the practical version, have the count at 131/149.
+being the practical version, have the count at 131/149 (actually, prog.alt2.c
+has the 116/134).

 I hope you understand but I do believe it's a gain not a loss.
 It is good enough
 especially as it's only for educational value - or to examine my head (though